ForeverDev/spy3/README.md

 ## DISCLAIMER
 This language is far from perfect.
 It's really just meant to be a fun little thought expirement gone wild.
-As I wrote this code, I was still learning tons about languages, compilers, and even C itself (I was 16 when I wrote this.)
+As I wrote this code, I was still learning tons about languages, compilers, and even C itself (I was 16 at the time, cut me a little slack!)

 ## This repo includes:
 1. A Spyre virtual machine.
 The entire VM is stack based (I took a lot of